Mike Shanahan: Early career

 Shanahan played high school football at East Leyden High School, Franklin Park, Illinois, where he played wishbone quarterback for coach Jack Leese's 1968 and 1969 Eagles teams.
-Shanahan held the single-game rushing record of 260 yards on 15 carries (which was set in a 32–8 win over Hinsdale South on September 20, 1969) until it was broken in 1976 by Dennis Cascio.
+Shanahan held the single-game rushing record of 260 yards on 15 carries (which was set in a 32–8 win over Hinsdale South on September 20, 1969) until it was broken in 1976 by Dennis Cascio but is now held by Angel Maldonado with 312 yards on 25 carries in 2009.
 He graduated from high school in 1970.

-He was a quarterback at Eastern Illinois University, where he joined Delta Sigma Phi Fraternity.
+He was a quarterback at Eastern Illinois University, where he joined Delta Sigma Phi fraternity.
 In 1972, a piercingly hard hit on the practice field ruptured one of his kidneys, which caused his heart to stop for thirty seconds and nearly killed him.
 A priest was summoned to administer the last rites to Shanahan, a devout Roman Catholic.

+College coaching

-With his playing career abruptly ended, Shanahan entered coaching.
-After graduation, he served as an assistant coach at Northern Arizona University and the University of Oklahoma.
-He then returned to his alma mater as offensive coordinator and helped his school win the Division II football championship.
-Shanahan worked as the offensive coordinator for the University of Minnesota for a single season, before accepting the same position at the University of Florida under head coach Charley Pell in 1980.
+In 1975 and 1976, Shanahan was a graduate assistant on Barry Switzer's staff at the University of Oklahoma.
+In 1977, he became the offensive backfield coach at Northern Arizona University.
+NAU went 9–2 and played in the NCAA Division II Football Championship playoffs.
+He left after one season to return to his alma mater as offensive coordinator.
+He helped Eastern Illinois win the Division II football championship.
+Shanahan then worked as the offensive coordinator for the University of Minnesota for a single season, before accepting the same position at the University of Florida under head coach Charley Pell in 1980.
 Shanahan stayed with the Gators through 1983.

 NFL career

 Assistant coaching stints

 Shanahan first served as a receivers coach and later offensive coordinator for the Denver Broncos under Dan Reeves from 1984 to 1987.
 This firmly places Mike Shanahan on the Tom Landry tree of coaching, as Dan Reeves was one of Landry's greatest disciples.
-It was his skill as an offensive mind that garnered Shanahan the attention of maverick Los Angeles Raiders owner Al Davis.
+It was his skill as an offensive mind that garnered Shanahan the attention of maverick Oakland Raiders owner Al Davis.
 After Shanahan and the Raiders parted ways four games into the 1989 season, Shanahan returned to the Broncos as quarterbacks coach on October 16, 1989.
 He was fired a couple years later by Reeves after finding himself in the middle of a growing feud between Reeves and quarterback John Elway.